 In my 1st month of being a member, I have earned £21 and received over £70 worth of products.

 This is a bit of an odd site.
 It’s a decent money maker, but it doesn’t seem as if companies are actually bothered about what you think.

 My gut feeling is that all you are doing is pushing products up the search rankings on Amazon.
 So really, you’re not acting as a paid product tester but more of a promoter.
 But I can’t blame companies for trying to improve their standing at Amazon.
 Especially when you consider 86% of us in the UK shop there.

 It’s not something that I would feel comfortable with continuing to do, but I felt I had to try the site.

 Amazon isn’t keen on users being paid to test products and leaving reviews.
 However, they’re far more likely to punish sellers rather than buyers.
 Although I’m going to continue with PPOC.club, I think it’s important that you understand the activity may be frowned upon by Amazon.

 Follow this link to find out more.
 However, it does seem that they only take on new members at certain times.

-An Amazon credit card will also earn you cashback for every purchase you make.
+Another tip if you’re going to shop through Amazon is to sign up for an Amazon credit card.
+This will also you cashback for every purchase you make.